La Rumorosa Baja California

 • Cabañas Bosques del Cóndor – This accommodation offers cozy bungalows with mountain views and a spacious terrace.
 The property has free private parking, a restaurant, and free wi-fi.
 Every bungalow comes with a fireplace, fully equipped kitchenette and shower.

-• Cabaña La Grulla – A cozy campground along La Rumorosa, this place has a quiet atmosphere, which is perfect if you are looking for a quiet place to relax before continuing your road trip.
-It has an outdoor fireplace, an outdoor dining area, and a terrace.
+• Cabaña La Grulla – A cozy campground along La Rumorosa, this place has a quiet atmosphere, which is perfect if you need a quiet place to relax before continuing your road trip.
+It has an outdoor fireplace and a terrace with a dining area.

 What is driving like along La Rumorosa?